-1. In the dialog box, the Device host box contains the name of the host that controls the robotic library and the Robot box contains the selected robot.
+1. In the dialog box, the Device host box contains the name of the host that controls the robot and the Robot box contains the robot you selected.

-If the server in Robot's volume database host is highlighted in red, the volume database host is not located on the host that you are managing indicating possible conflicts.
+To select a different robot on the host, click the arrow and select from the list of robots shown.

-- a.
-To select a robotic library on a different host, click the arrow and select a host from the list. - b.
-To select a different robot on the same host, click the arrow and select from the list of robots on that host. - 2.
-On the Robot Inventory tab, select Compare robot contents with volume configuration.
+2. On the Robot Inventory tab, select Compare robot contents with volume configuration.